luisariasspire/channel-config/README.md

 ## Installation

-Use `pipenv` to install the needed dependencies:
+Use `poetry` to install the needed dependencies:

 ```
-pipenv install
+poetry install
 ```

 This will create a managed virtual environment separate from the system Python installation, ensuring consistency of versions across different people's machines.

-If you don't have Pipenv set up, run the following:
+If you don't have Poetry set up, run the following:

 ```
 brew update
 brew install pyenv
-pip install pipenv
+pip install poetry
 ```

 Trouble?
 See the "Common Errors" section below.